EWS quota: TN govt convenes meeting of legislature parties to discuss next course of action | Law-Order

 - India

-The Tamil Nadu government on Tuesday announced convening a meeting of various legislature parties on November 12 to discuss the next course of action following the Supreme Court upholding the 10 per cent EWS quota.
+The Tamil Nadu government on Tuesday announced convening a meeting of all legislature parties on November 12 to discuss the next course of action following the Supreme Court upholding the 10 per cent economically weaker section (EWS) quota.

 Chief Minister M K Stalin will chair the meeting.

+The CM has written to all legislature party leaders on the matter and each party can nominate two representatives for the meeting, it said.

-Stalin had earlier said the SC verdict on EWS is a setback to century-long social justice struggle.
+Stalin had on Monday said the SC verdict on EWS is a setback to century-long social justice struggle.

+Tamil Nadu has 69 per cent quota in education and jobs and a case is currently pending in the apex court against the reservation system.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)